mengistum/Nornir2.0/README.md

 Network Automation using Nornir Automation Framework

-You can download and use these codes.
+You can download and use these codes for Cisco IOS XE devices.
 Here is the list of files you will need:

 - devices.txt ==> contians the IP addresses of network equipments you need to SS H to.
 Please modify it to the correct IP addresses you want to SSH to.

-- commands.txt ==> list of commands you need to run --> One command per line.
-Pl ease modify it with the correct commands you need to run.
-I have added all the c ommands I used when I was checking for Phase-2&3 LAN Upgrade.
+- show\_commands.txt ==> list of show commands you need to run --> One command per line.
+Please modify it with the correct commands you need to run.
+I have added all the commands I used when I was checking for Phase-2&3 LAN Upgrade.

-# """Network Automation Code""" -- Originally written for Cisco switches and rou
+- config\_commands.txt ==> list of commands to run in "config t" mode --> One command per line.
+You can enter "do write memory" to save at the end of the configuration change.
+As Cisco IOS XE devices do not have "commit", please make sure (quadriple check) your commands are correct.

 - config.yaml ==> an inventory list containing info about hosts, groups and defa ults setup.
 Do NOT modify!